Shreychit/dashboard_ui/README.md

 <h1>UserBoard Project</h1>

 <h2>Overview</h2>
-UserBoard is a frontend web application designed to display a list of users with details fetched from an external API.
-The application is built using React, React-Bootstrap, and Axios for API requests.
+UserBoard is a frontend web application designed to display a list of users.
+The application is built using React, React-Bootstrap.
 It features a fixed-top navigation bar, sidebar, and a table displaying user information.

 <h2>Features</h2>
 - Fetch and Display Users: Fetches user data from JSONPlaceholder API and displays it in a responsive table.<br />